 Your Family Trust deed allows you to:

-The Trustee has the power to determine not to recoup carried forward losses, to have distributable income, which can be applied to various beneficiaries.
+The Trustee has the power to determine not to recoup carried forward losses and to have distributable income, which can be applied to various beneficiaries.
 If you did not have that power, there could be a situation arising where there is no income of the Trust estate to distribute.
 According to the ATO, the Trustee is assessed on the capital gain.
 To make matters worse a corporate Trustee is taxed on the grossed-up capital gain, without recourse to the tax legislation.

-Yes, commonly mum and dad are each an Appointor together.
+Yes, commonly Mum and Dad are each an Appointor together.
 You can have as many Appointors as you wish.

 It is becoming more common to have a company set up as a dedicated Appointor of a family trust.
-So, instead of mum and dad as Appointors, the company instead is the Appointor.
+So, instead of Mum and Dad as Appointors, the company instead is the Appointor.
 In that case, you and your spouse own the shares in the company.
 (Obviously, the shareholders have ultimate control of the company, not the directors.)
 When you die, your children, get everything equally in your Will and therefore control the family trust via the control of the shares in the company.
 (This is an exemption to the rule that a Will should not control the family trust.)
 Commonly you would also have a Shareholders Agreement to lock in the rules.
-If the beneficiaries getting the shares are under age then the executor(s) in mum and dad’s Will control the shares (and therefore the assets in the Family Trust) but only for the minor children’s benefit.
+If the beneficiaries getting the shares are under age then the executor(s) in Mum and Dad’s Will control the shares (and therefore the assets in the Family Trust) but only for the minor children’s benefit.
 (Whether you have a 3-Generation Trust Will the position is the same.)

 Yes, ‘god’ (the appointor) and the ‘puppet’ (the trustee) can be one and the same person.
 It is very common for a person who is not married and does not have children.
-It does not offend trust law.
+It does not offend the trust law.
 Most Australian trusts have 100,000s of beneficiaries.

 Legal Consolidated Family Trust deeds and upgrades automatically remove the Appointor.
 This is if he or she goes bankrupt (human) or insolvent (company).
 So, for a couple, it is acceptable to have both the ‘spouse of straw‘ and the other ‘spouse of substance be both Appointors.
 This is from the aspect of asset protection.

-Absolutely not.
+Not.
 The Settlor and his children under 18 years of age can never be beneficiaries of the Family Trust.
 Therefore, you select strangers or your accountant or financial planner to be the Settlor.
 It should not be a relative.
 It should not be an uncle.
 It should not be your son’s girlfriend.
 Because your son may end up marrying that girl.

-The person that controls the Family Trust is the Appointor.
+The person who controls the Family Trust is the Appointor.
 The Appointor hires and fires the Trustee.
 The Trustee operates the Family Trust.
 Neither the Appointor nor the Trustee should be the Settlor.
 The Settlor should be a stranger or someone you do not like.

 It is wrong and foolish to allow your Will (or any trusts formed under your Will) to control the succession of your Family Trust.
 The only way that you should update or direct who is the controller of your family trust is via a Deed of Update.
 This is the document you are about to start building.
 Just press the green button above Start for free to start building the Family Trust deed.
 Read the hints as you build the document.

-After the Appointor or Appointors all die (or go bankrupt or lose mental capacity) your Back up Appointors take over.
+After the Appointor or Appointors all die (or go bankrupt or lose mental capacity) your Back-up Appointors take over.

 If you have one child and expect more children then commonly the backup Appointors are “Child One Full Name” and “Unborn Children”.
 But what happens if the Appointors all die and there are only under 18-year-olds as the Back-up Appointors?